-6. Ihealthcloud becomes the new cloud based service that helps doctors to coordinate care, eliminating duplication of tests and services from provider to provider.
+6. Ihealthcloud becomes the new cloud-based service that helps doctors to coordinate care, eliminating duplication of tests and services from the provider to provider.

 7. Side effects of Icare – doctors’ offices have fewer employees because certification and traditional HMO referrals are no longer necessary.
-Hospitals have streamlined as well for the same reasons. finally, healthcare is no longer expanding because the system just pays the facilities and a more honest system has arisen that pays for the services it provides with one biller, one payer and electronic records that make sense, and remove the excess burden from the provider.
-Healthcare is better, more streamlined and safer because of iagnosis and healthcare just works.
+Hospitals have streamlined as well for the same reasons. finally, healthcare is no longer expanding because the system just pays for the facilities and a more honest system has arisen that pays for the services it provides with one biller, one payer, and electronic records that make sense and remove the excess burden from the provider.
+Healthcare is better, more streamlined and safer because of diagnosis and healthcare just works.

 What do you think?
 As always, I value your input.

-Read my new book, Cheating Mother Nature, What you need to know to beat chronic pain available on Amazon.com and on Createspace.com.
+Read my new book, Cheating Mother Nature, and What you need to know to beat chronic pain available on Amazon.com.